HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

    }
    ```

 At this point, SHS configuration content has been updated in HPE Cray EX System Software CFS.
-If other HPE Cray EX software products are being installed in conjunction with SHS, refer to the Install and Upgrade Framework (IUF) section of the [Cray System Management (CSM) Documentation](https://cray-hpe.github.io/docs-csm/en-14/operations/iuf/iuf/) to determine what step to perform next.
+If other HPE Cray EX software products are being installed in conjunction with SHS, see the Install and Upgrade Framework (IUF) section of the [Cray System Management (CSM) Documentation](https://cray-hpe.github.io/docs-csm/en-14/operations/iuf/iuf/) to determine what step to perform next.
 If other HPE Cray EX software products are not being installed at this time, continue to the next section of this document.

 ### Image building